WRAPUP 14-China to allow in U.S. health experts as virus shows no sign of slowing

 The White House said on Monday China had accepted its offer to have U.S. experts as part of a WHO mission to study and help combat the virus that emerged in Hubei's provincial capital of Wuhan.
 A 1,000-bed hospital built in eight days to treat people with the virus in Wuhan was due to receive its first patients on Monday, state media said.
 A second hospital with 1,600 beds is due to be operational later this week.

 With Wuhan and some other Chinese cities in virtual lockdown, travel severely restricted and China facing increasing international isolation, fears of wider economic disruption are growing.
-Sources at the OPEC oil cartel told Reuter's producers were considering cutting output by almost a third to support prices.
+Sources at the OPEC oil cartel told Reuter's producers were considering cutting output by a further 500,000 barrels per day (bpd) to support prices.
 The WHO last week declared the flu-like virus a global emergency.
 It has spread to 23 other countries and regions.
 The Philippines reported the first coronavirus death outside of China.

 Airlines around the world have stopped flights to parts of China.
 A suspension by the United Arab Emirates on Monday will affect the Gulf airlines Etihad and Emirates.
 Earlier on Monday, China accused the United States of spreading fear by pulling its citizens out and severely restricting travel.